What You’ll Need

 If you're still struggling you can seek help within our developer community.

-Congratulations on completing your first Fitbit clock face!
-Now head on over to our tutorials, guides and reference documentation to learn more.
 For information about which content is acceptable in the Fitbit App Gallery, please review the Fitbit App Gallery Guidelines.